 Dave never did give me a straight answer.
 I think he had heard some things through the typical High School grapevine of gossip, but because he was my friend, he always supported me.
 What he did say was, “He’s jealous of you.”

-That same night I arrived home from the dance and my dad and Gloria had already gone to bed.
-I came home and went up to their room crying.
+That same night, when I arrived home from the dance, my dad and Gloria had already gone to bed.
+I went into the house and up to their room, crying.
 I told my dad that I did not want to go to West High any longer, that I wanted to move to another school.
 Because I was crying, something I seldom did, especially at that age and being a sound athlete, my dad showed some compassion to me as he responded with kindness and sincerity:

 “Go ask your Heavenly Father.
 He will help you.”